-Meningococcal meningitis is a rare type of bacterial meningitis, caused by the bacterium Neisseria Meningitidis, which can cause severe inflammation of the membranes that cover the brain, generating symptoms such as very high fever, severe headache and nausea, for example.
+Meningococcal meningitis is a rare type of bacterial meningitis caused by Neisseria meningitidis bacteria.
+It causes a serious inflammation in the membranes that cover the brain and is associated with symptoms like a very high fever, intense headache and nausea.

 The most common symptoms of meningococcal meningitis include: